 If outfitted with an internal relief valve (model CK1BV), the rotation cannot be changed in the field unless the cover/valve assembly is also replaced.

-To change the location of the suction port on pumps supplied with Tuthill's unique automatic reversing feature (model RCK1B), the following must be done in addition to the steps above:
+To change the location of the suction port on pumps supplied with Tuthill's unique automatic reversing feature (model RCK1B), the following must be done in addition to the steps above.

-- Remove the cover screws. - Rotate the cover 180° so that the boss on the cover points to the new suction (inlet) port. - Align the mounting holes and reinstall the cover screws.
+- Remove the cover screws - Rotate the cover 180° so that the boss on the cover points to the new suction (inlet) port - Align the mounting holes and reinstall the cover screws.

-Model CC
+Service for Model CC

-Disassembly and Seal Replacement:
+Disassembly and Seal Replacement

-- Remove the internal relief valve and gasket assembly (if so equipped) by loosening the four screws holding it to the pump housing. - Disconnect the pump from the motor by removing the four screws holding them together.
-Using three of these screws as jackscrews in the threaded holes provided on the pump flange, pull the pump from the motor.
-Save the key from the motor shaft. - Mark the position of the cover in relation to the housing. - Remove the cover screws, cover and idler. - Remove the rotor by pressing on the hollow drive shaft with an arbor of approximately 1.375" (35 mm).
-With model CC009 pumps, the mechanical seal will remain in the housing.
-With model CC015, CC020 and CC030 pumps, the rotating element of the seal will come out with the rotor. - For model CC009, remove the retaining ring in the bore of the motor mounting and the mechanical seal. - For models CC015, CC020 and CC030, remove the seal spring and rotating member from the rotor and the seal seat from the housing.
+- Remove the internal relief valve & gasket assembly (if equipped) by loosening the 4 screws holding it to the housing - Disconnect the pump from the motor - Removing the 4 screws using 3 of these screws as jackscrews in the threaded holes provided on the pump flange - Pull the pump from the motor and save the key from the motor shaft - Mark the position of the cover in relation to the housing & remove the cover screws, cover, and idler - Remove the rotor by pressing on the hollow drive shaft with an arbor of approximately 1.375" (35 mm) - For model CC009 pumps, the mechanical seal will remain in the housing - Model CC015, CC020, and CC030 pumps, the rotating element of the seal will come out with the rotor - For model CC009, remove the retaining ring in the bore of the motor mounting and the mechanical seal - For models CC015, CC020, and CC030, remove the seal spring and rotating member from the rotor and the seal seat from the housing

-Inspection:
+Inspection

-• Check the pump housing, rotor, idler gear, idler pin and cover for wear and chipped or broken teeth.
-There must not be any deep scratches or grooves on the following:
+Check the pump housing, rotor, idler gear, idler pin and cover for wear and chipped or broken teeth.
+There must not be any deep scratches or grooves on the following.

-ID surface of the housing OD of the rotor End face of the rotor OD of the idler Either face of the idler Inside surfaces of the cover, including the crescent.
+- ID surface of the housing and OD of the rotor

+- End face of the rotor and OD of the idler

+- Either face of the idler

+- Inside surfaces of the cover, including the crescent

-• Replace worn parts as needed.
+- Replace worn parts as needed

-Assembly of Pump:
+Assembly of Pump